sputnik516/Lending-Club-analysis/README.md

 * -csv_all - Export all data to .csv
 * -csv_by_grade - Export .csv grouped by loan grade
 * -h - Help and available commands
+* -ppt_grade - create a PowerPoint including a loan summary, and table of loans by grade